Heikowi/HWIFileDownload/README.md

 * HWIFileDownloadProgress.h
 * HWIFileDownloadProgress.m

-The files need to be added to the app project.
+All files need to be added to the app project.

 ### App Delegate